In this guide

 Approval for Public Release

-In 2017, the National Geospatial-Intelligence Agency (NGA) issued a policy for NextView-licensed imagery in coordinated public releases.
+In 2022, the National Reconnaissance Office (NRO) issued a policy for EOCL-licensed imagery in coordinated public releases.

-As a commercial satellite imagery user via PGC, you must get approval from NGA to publish that imagery (which is licensed under the NextView license) in publicly-accessible materials.
+As a commercial satellite imagery user via PGC, you must get approval from NGA to publish that imagery (which is licensed under the EULA – EOCL license) in publicly-accessible materials.
 Approval is required for, but not limited to:

 - Academic Journals (any access)